 What Does That Look Like?

-There are fun and safe classrooms for ages 0-2 and ages 3-6 during Sunday worship.
-Kids age 7 and up join their parents in worship and are each given a sanitary "worship packet" that includes toys and an age-appropriate coloring lesson that matches the sermon.
+In the Fall, when our new space is finished, there will be fun and safe classrooms for ages 0-2 and ages 3-6 during Sunday worship.
+Kids age 7 and up will join their parents in worship and will be given a "worship packet" that includes toys, crayons, and an age-appropriate coloring lesson that matches the sermon.

 What About the Rest of the Week?